Caitlin Beach

 Biography

-Caitlin Meehye Beach is an Assistant Professor of Art History and Affiliated Faculty in African & African American Studies.
-Her teaching and research focus on transatlantic art histories of the eighteenth and nineteenth centuries, with special attention to the enduring effects of colonialism, slavery, migration, and racial capitalism.
+Caitlin Meehye Beach is an Assistant Professor of Art History, Affiliated Faculty in African & African American Studies and interim co-director (2023-24) of the Asian American Studies Program at Fordham.
+Her teaching and research focus on transatlantic art histories of the eighteenth and nineteenth centuries.
+Areas of interest within this include sculpture and the decorative arts, and art’s intersection with histories of racial capitalism and racial formation.

-Before coming to Fordham Beach taught in the Core Curriculum at Columiba University.
+Before coming to Fordham Beach taught in the Core Curriculum at Columbia University.
 She holds an A.B. from Bowdoin College and a Ph.D. from Columbia University.

 Art and the Black Atlantic